AWS DDoS Resiliency Best Practices Overview

 3. Are expressly prohibited under all circumstances.

-4. May be performed by the customer on their own instances with prior authorization from AWS.
+4. May be performed by the customer on their own instances without prior authorization from AWS.

 5. May be performed by the customer on their own instances, only if performed from EC2 instances